Ali-Homany/CEVAIG/plan.md

 Note that the plan was partially modified, for step 2 was simplified a bit, merging clips doesn't require timestamps or so on.

 The Initial Version (all commits up to this) took around 8-9 hrs.

+- Find & use a better TTS (kokoro) took about 1hr